Constructing metric spaces from systems of walls: Introduction

 As a first implementation, we consider a class of groups that naturally generalises hyperbolic spaces and CAT(0) cube complexes.
 In $\delta$--hyperbolic spaces, Gromov's tree approximation lemma states that the quasiconvex hull of every finite set $A$ is quasiisometric to a tree, where the quasiisometry constant depends only on $\delta$ and the cardinality of $A$ \cite{gromov:hyperbolic}.
 In view of results for mapping class groups and Teichmüller space \cite{behrstockminsky:centroids,eskinmasurrafi:large,durham:augmented}, the fact that CAT(0) cube complexes can be considered as higher-dimensional versions of trees led Bowditch to introduce the class of \emph{coarse median} spaces \cite{bowditch:coarse}, which are defined by a \emph{cubical} approximation property.

-Such an approximation property could be formulated in multiple ways, and although Bowditch uses perhaps the most general possibility, which contains precious little metric information, he is able to obtain some remarkably strong results; see especially \cite{bowditch:quasiflats}.
+There are multiple viable ways to formulate such a cubical approximation property, and Bowditch opts for perhaps the most general possibility, which contains precious little metric information.
+In spite of this, he is able to obtain some remarkably strong results; see especially \cite{bowditch:quasiflats}.
 To our knowledge, though, all coarse median spaces of prior interest satisfy a seemingly much stronger property that more faithfully generalises Gromov's lemma \cite{behrstockhagensisto:quasiflats,bowditch:convex}.
 Moreover, this stronger property is sometimes very useful \cite{haettelhodapetyt:coarse,durhamminskysisto:stable,durhamzalloum:geometry}.

-We therefore make a small tweak to the definition of coarse median spaces, and introduce the class of \emph{strong coarse median} spaces (these have also been called \emph{locally quasicubical} spaces in \cite{durhamzalloum:geometry}).
+We therefore make a small tweak to the definition of coarse median spaces, and introduce the class of \emph{strong coarse median} spaces (these have also been called \emph{locally quasicubical} spaces in \cite{durhamzalloum:geometry}, based on a draft version of the present work).
 Essentially, a strong coarse median space is a geodesic space where every finite set $A$ has an appropriate ``coarsely convex'' hull that is \emph{median-preservingly} quasiisometric to a CAT(0) cube complex, with the constants depending only on the cardinality of $A$.
 A \emph{strong-coarse-median group} is then a finitely generated group possessing an equivariant strong coarse median structure.
 Aside from hyperbolic and cubical groups, the class includes toral relatively hyperbolic groups, mapping class groups, extra-large--type Artin groups, and hierarchically hyperbolic groups more generally \cite{behrstockhagensisto:hierarchically:2,behrstockhagensisto:quasiflats,hagenmartinsisto:extra}.
 Note that some cubical groups do not \emph{naturally} admit hierarchically hyperbolic structures \cite{shepherd:cubulation}.

 Our main result about strong-coarse median groups is the construction of good sets $P$ and $\C$, leading to the following, which generalises and gives a hierarchy-free proof of the main result of \cite{haettelhodapetyt:coarse}; it appears as Corollary~\ref{cor:scm_group_injective}.